jpamata/jpamata.github.io/_posts/2017-10-05-setting-up-a-personal-site-with-github-pages.md

 <p align="justify">#4. <strong>Your Custom Email with Zoho mail</strong></p>
 <p align="justify">If you want to add an e-mail for your new domain, you can do it for free with zoho mail.
 Just follow this guide: <a href="https://www.namecheap.com/support/knowledgebase/article.aspx/9758/2208/how-to-set-up-zoho-email-for-my-domain">How to set up Zoho email for my domain?</a></p>

 <p align="justify">Sometimes, you may come across (or not, if you're lucky) some redirection errors.
 Don't fret, it's okay.
 You have just created and moved to a new domain.
-Your DNS still has to propagate to various other servers around the world.
+And it still has to propagate to various other servers around the world.
 To see its status, you can check it here: <a href="http://cachecheck.opendns.com/">CacheCheck – OpenDNS</a>.
 For some, it takes 48 hours, some 72 hours, and then on others up to a week.
 Nonetheless, if it persists for more than 3 days, it is best to mail namecheap about it.
 Also, check your DNS settings for any duplicates or past records.
 Those redirection errors may be happening because of a fault in your end, use this site, <a href="http://www.redirect-checker.org">Redirect Checker</a> to diagnose the fault.</p>

 <p align="justify">-- John</p>
 > Namecheap DNS Settings